chinesepowered/unite/README.md

 - **HTLC Secret/Hash Mechanism** - Cryptographic proof system
 - **Explorer Integration** - Direct links to view all transactions
 - **Error Recovery** - Graceful handling of partial executions

-## 📄 License

-MIT License - Built for 1inch Hackathon

-## 🤝 Contributing

-This is a hackathon project.
-For production use, additional testing, security audits, and optimizations would be required.

 ---